 The basic difference between log and ln is tabulated below:

-Log is the logarithmic expression at base 10.
-Ln is the logarithmic expression at base e.
+Log is the logarithmic expression at base 10. |

-It is given as log10X It is given as logex
+It is given as log10X |

-It is called a common log and is represented as log x It is called natural log and is represented as ln x
+It is called a common log and is represented as log x |

-It is mostly used for solving large numbers and simplifying calculations.
-It is less commonly used
+It is mostly used for solving large numbers and simplifying calculations. |

 Related Read: Difference Between Log and Ln